Espresso-Aficionados/website/guides/water.md

 * If I want **c** ppm of hardness from ion **i**, how much mass **m** of mineral **n** do I need and in how much water **w** should I dissolve it?
 * If I put mass **m** of mineral **n** in an amount of water **w**, what ppm **c** will the solution be?

-These two questions are the opposites of each other and as such, the same reversible proces can be used to answer both.
+These two questions are the opposites of each other and as such, the same reversible process can be used to answer both.
 Note that in the following section, "salt" and "mineral" are synonyms.

 * First we'll cover what to do - the steps - and why each step is needed.